F1LT3R/blog/_posts/2017-09-05-roll-your-own-math-sine-cosine.markdown

 ### What about Cosine?

 Cosine is slightly different.
 To calculate Cosine we need to make 2 changes to our series.
 Firstly, the step value is phase-shifted.
-To provide thie shift in phase, our step values for Sine are `[3, 5, 7, ...]` and the step values for Cosine are `[2, 4, 6, ...]` and so-on.
+To provide the shift in phase, our step values for Sine are `[3, 5, 7, ...]` and the step values for Cosine are `[2, 4, 6, ...]` and so-on.

-Secondly, we do need need an impulse force.
+Secondly, we do need an impulse force.
 Our Sine wave starts with an `x` of `0` but our Cosine is phase-shifted to 1.
 This means we need to add the following code to our `series()` function.

 ```javascript
 const series = (x, offset, precision) => {